 What Is Empathy?

 Empathy, relative to sympathy, is much more a felt thing.
-Feelings can often be perceived as messy, irrational, weak or overwhelming so it’s understandable that empathy is the less practiced of the two.
+Feelings can often be perceived as messy, irrational, weak, or overwhelming, so it’s understandable that empathy is the least practiced of the two.

 Being empathetic has, at its core, emotions.
 Honestly, that right there is enough to scare a majority of the population away from looking any further into empathy.
 Let alone actively practicing it.
 Empathy falls right into the middle of a feelings stew.

 Empathy is to put oneself from an inside perspective of another person’s mind, emotions, and body.
 It is to feel and understand another’s feelings without reacting inside yourself or taking on the emotion.
 For example, in an empathetic interchange, you wouldn’t walk away feeling worse.
 The person’s experience is theirs, not yours.

-To empathize means to create a safe, nurturing space that helps the person process their experience and to integrate their emotions, so they are better equipped to take illumined action.
+To empathize means to create a safe, nurturing space that helps the person process their experience and integrate their emotions so they are better equipped to take illumined action.
 And an added bonus: they don’t feel alone but connected and supported.

 Related reading: "The Three Kinds of Empathy: Emotional, Cognitive and Compassionate"

 To Sympathize or to Empathize?

 Sympathy is rooted in being alongside someone else in their misfortune.

 Empathy is rooted in feeling the emotions of someone you interact with.

 Yes, empathy is more complex.
 You must be confident enough in your own sense of self to set aside your opinions and feelings to truly relate and step into another’s perspective.
 It requires setting aside your desire or needs to fix things.
 It means stilling the thoughts undoubtedly swirling around your mind to understand another person not just on a rational level but on an emotional level.
-Empathy also takes practice because every situation and person are different, requiring active work rather than rote responses.
+Empathy also takes practice because every situation and person is different, requiring active work rather than rote responses.

 And empathy will connect you more deeply to the ones you care about.
 It will allow others to work through their own emotions rather than blocking or escalating them, which leads to healing.
 When done well, empathizing will establish open communication and resonance between people.